w3c/event-timing/README.md

 Monitoring event latency today requires an event listener.
 This precludes measuring event latency early in page load, and adds unnecessary performance overhead.

-This document provides a proposal for giving developers insight into the latency of DOMEvents.
+This document provides a proposal for giving developers insight into the latency of a subset of events triggered by user interaction.

 ## Minimal Proposal